w3c/testtwf-website/docs/reftests.md

 A _reftest_ is a test that compares the visual output of one file (the test case) with the output of one or more other files (the references).
-Reftests can be scripted to run and report results automatically, for example, using Web Driver.
+Reftests can be scripted to run and report results automatically, for example, using WebDriver.

 ## Components of a Reftest